dzbeck/attack_to_cve/updated-methodology.md

 ### Keyword-based Mapping

-Keywords from the vulnerability description, which often describe the functionality an attacker might desire, can be used to identify ATT&CK techniques and sub-techniques appropriate to a VID.
-Someone who knows ATT&CK well may only need to confirm the appropriateness of their choice.
-Others can identify techniques via a search:
+Keywords from the vulnerability description, which often describe the functionality (impacts) an attacker might desire, can be used to identify ATT&CK techniques and sub-techniques appropriate to a VID.
+Someone who knows ATT&CK well may only need to confirm the appropriateness of their mapping choice.
+Others can identify appropriate techniques via search:

 - **ATT&CK Search** - most direct but not a smart search and will only find the exact text sequences.
-See Example below...
 The [ATT&CK Powered Suit](https://mitre-engenuity.org/cybersecurity/center-for-threat-informed-defense/attack-powered-suit/) browser extension enables quick searches for ATT&CK content without disrupting workflow.
-- **Internet Search Engine** - Search engines will find options that include multiple keywords...
-For example,
+- **Internet Search Engine** - Search engines will find options that include multiple keywords.
+For example, **XXX need example XXX**

-As the example mapping for CVE-2020-5210 showed, a vulnerability may involve "uncommon" details, in which case keyword mapping should be used to identify additional techniques.
+As the example mapping for CVE-2020-5210 showed, a generally common vulnerability may involve "uncommon" details, in which case keyword mapping should be used to identify additional techniques.

-Table 3 lists potential impacts.
+Table 3 lists keywords commonly associated with a vulnerability, along with typical impacts.
 Cases where numerous secondary impacts are possible are marked "*many*" and cases where a secondary impact is unlikely are marked "N/A".
-Techniques given for impacts are those most common but in general, the list is not exhaustive (especially for secondary impacts).
-Examples follow for determining which ATT&CK technique(s) apply to a vulnerability.
+The techniques given are those most likely to apply to vulnerabilities but in general, the list is not exhaustive (especially for secondary impacts).
+Note that keyword-based mapping can also be used to identify appropriate mappings for exploit methods (exploit methods are not included in Table 3 because they are context-dependent relative to impacts).

 **Table 3.
 Common Keyword Mapping**